 Or maybe you have bought a house with an in-ground pool that is in need of repair, requires too much maintenance, or you can use the space for something else.
 Get estimates for a remodel vs. demo before making your decision.

-If you do decide to go this route, hire a professional company that specializes in this service to demo the in-ground pool.
+If you do decide to go this route, it's not a DIY job.
+Hire a demolition contractor or a company that specializes in this service to demo the in-ground pool.
 And before you get rid of the pool, really think about it, do your research, and make sure that everyone in your household is on board.

-You No Longer Use It
+1. You No Longer Use It

 Reasons can vary for not using your swimming pool: